-Dar Al-Arkan Properties (Real Estate) Company is a privately held joint stock company registered in Riyadh with commercial registration no. 1010254063, dated 25/7/1429H (corresponding to 28 July 2008).
-Its principal operations include the development and acquisition of commercial and residential real estate and the provision of management and operational services and the maintenance of residential and commercial buildings and public facilities.
+Dar Al-Arkan Properties (Real Estate) Company is a privately held joint stock company registered in Riyadh with commercial registration no. 1010254063, dated 25/7/1429H (corresponding to 28/07/2008G).
+Its operations include the development and acquisition of commercial and residential real estate.
+It provides management, operation and maintenance of residential and commercial buildings and public facilities.